 Study Group 15 Chairman: Stephen Trowbridge

-The meeting received 323 contributions and 436 TDs, similar in numbers of input documents to plenary sessions of the previous study period.
+The meeting received 341 contributions and 438 TDs, a slight decrease from the previous meeting.
 The meeting observed the 12-day contribution deadline of revised Recommendation ITU-T A.1, and nearly all of the contributions to this meeting were submitted using Direct Document Posting (DDP).

 In fulfilling its lead study group responsibilities, SG15 revised the

-Access Network Transport (ANT) standards overview and work plan, revised the
+Access Network Transport (ANT) standards overview and work plan, the

-Optical Transport Networks and Technologies (OTNT) standardization work plan, and revised the
+Optical Transport Networks and Technologies (OTNT) standardization work plan, the

-Home Network Transport (HNT) Standards Overview and Work Plan.
+Home Network Transport (HNT) Standards Overview and Work Plan, and the

 WP1/15 – Transport aspects of access, home and smart grid networks